Dk143gurjar/Dilkhush/README.md

 <h1 align="center"><b>❤️ 𝗗𝗞 𝗠𝗨𝗦𝗜𝗖 𝗕𝗢𝗧 ❤️</b></h1>

-<h4 align="center">DK Music Is A Part Of DKMUSIC Bot Which Is A Powerful, Smart And Simple Bot To Play Audio In Telegram<br> ...All Credit Goes To Team Yukki...</h4>
+<h4 align="center">DK Music Is A Part Of DKMUSIC Bot Which Is A Powerful, Smart And Simple Bot To Play Audio In Telegram<br> ...All Credit Goes To Dkmusic...</h4>

 <p align="center"><a href="https://t.me/DK143GURJAR"><img src="https://te.legra.ph/file/e4ea0da1ac29a9a65f13f.jpg" width="400"></a></p>